tacticdata/zh/b4387/desktop01.md

 update

-Run $ sudo apt update
+Run '$ sudo apt update'

 You will get a SSH and a Command Line inetrface.